BeGrape (Grape Seed OPC)

 BeGrape is Groupe Berkem's branded range of grape seed extracts standardized for oligomeric proanthocyanidins (OPC).
 The grape seeds are upcycled from hand-harvested Champagne-region vineyards, turning a winemaking by-product into a concentrated antioxidant ingredient.

-BeGrape (Grape Seed OPC) is studied for antioxidant defense, healthy blood pressure, circulation and vascular support.
+BeGrape is researched primarily for Antioxidant, Cardiovascular, and Cognitive.
 Grape seed OPCs are powerful free-radical scavengers that help neutralize oxidative stress, one of the most consistent and well-documented effects of grape seed extract in human studies.

 References(3 citations)